dberzano/dberzano.github.io/vafguide.md

 // Upload and enable package
 gProof->UploadPackage("AliRoot.par");
 gProof->EnablePackage("AliRoot.par", list);

+// Note that this is a very long line artficially added to see how this thing behaves: will it break it, will it show scroll bars?
+And, what about the mobile layout?
 ```

 Datasets have also different names with respect to the CAF.
 Names used